Julie Carpenter, Ph.D.

 Dissertation: The Quiet Professional: An investigation of U.S. military Explosive Ordnance Disposal personnel interactions with everyday field robots.
 (2013).

-University of Washington, Seattle, WA
+University of Washington — Seattle, WA

-M.S., Technical and Scientific Communication (Human-Centered Design and Engineering), 2007
+M.S., Technical Communication/Human-Centered Design and Engineering, 2007

-Rensselaer Polytechnic Institute, Troy, NY
+Rensselaer Polytechnic Institute — Troy, NY

 M.S., Technical Communication, 2004